mhujer/blog.martinhujer.cz/source/_posts/2019/2019-10-23-how-to-configure-phpstan-for-symfony-applications.md

 It will probably report bunch of errors depending on your project size and age.
 The best approach from here is to gradually fix the issues and raise the level of strictness (`-l 1` etc.).

 If there are some issues which cannot be fixed easily, you can [exclude them from the report](https://github.com/phpstan/phpstan#ignore-error-messages-with-regular-expressions).
 When doing so, try to be specific and put the filename in the exclude, so you won't exclude the issues from the whole project.
 And don't forget to properly escape the regular expressions, or you may be excluding way more things than you wanted (hint: `|` needs to be escaped too).
+Those exclusions should be included in `phpstan.neon` configuration file (which is passed as `-c phpstan.neon` to the `analyse` command).

 You should also have a look at a new [Baseline Feature](https://medium.com/@ondrejmirtes/phpstans-baseline-feature-lets-you-hold-new-code-to-a-higher-standard-e77d815a5dff) in PHPStan, which allows you _ignore_ all the current issues and let the PHPStan check just the new code.